juanmirod/chatgpt_cli/README.md

 Possible new features that would be interesting:

+- [] Add more actions
+- [] Load a history file to continue a conversation
+- [] Publish a conversation as a gist or somewhere else
 - [x] Implement ReAct pattern for fact checking and arithmetic
-- [] add more actions
-- [] Load a history file to continue a conversation
 - [x] Copy and paste code in the request (broken because of new lines)
-- [] Publish a conversation as a gist or somewhere else
+- [x] add more characters

 ## License